-The findings of this engagement have now been compiled and you can download a copy of the report here or via the document library.
+The engagement findings have now been compiled and you can download a copy of the report here or in the Document Library on this page.

 What we heard

-Please read the report for full details on the input we received.
+Please read the engagement report for full details on the input we received.

 The City will continue to provide residents with an avenue to manage bulk goods.
 The current verge collections are popular, however as many suggested there may be an opportunity to reduce waste, increase recycling, reduce illegal dumping, improve amenity and provide more flexibility.

 Informed by trends and research in the industry, the City is considering four main options: